Wooden Herb Planter

 In stock

 Delivered very much as pictured, these tasty herb planters are always popular and with good reason.
-Presented in a white washed yellow wooden trough as pictured with 5 or 6 Sussex grown plants (depending on size) from a fresh seasonal selection including hyssop, rosemary, mint, oregano, parsley, chives, thyme, curry and marjoram.
-Please do make a note below if you have any preference otherwise we'll just pick and plant a nice selection for you on the day.
+Presented in a dark brown burnt wood trough as pictured with 5 or 6 Sussex grown plants (depending on size).
+The exact selection does vary a little from week to week but we'll always choose a nice fresh seasonal selection from common culinary herbs like rosemary, oregano, thyme, lemon balm, mint, curry plant, sage and marjoram.

 The planter met all expectations